brian-peter-dickson/draft-dickson-dprive-dnst/README.md

 # Background

-DNS over TLS is defined in FIXME.
+DNS over TLS is defined in [@!RFC7858].
 However, there is no explicit signaling for when DoT should be used.
 Without explicit signaling, there is no protection against downgrade attacks by an on-path attacker.

 # Remove Before Publication
 Notes on design decisions, including the decision NOT to use an SVCB-compatible format: